lifespline/lifespline-utils-python/docs/debug.md

 ## Disclaimer

-It is recommended that the unit tests all be added manually to `.vscode/launch.json` so they can be conveniently debugged from vscode.
++ It is recommended that the unit tests all be added manually to `.vscode/launch.json` so they can be conveniently debugged from vscode.
 It is FORBIDDEN to write secrets in  `.vscode/launch.json`.
++ Don't forget to specify the package's version in `.vscode/launch.json::version`.